dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 *Authors note: technically your kernel can depend on some utility libraries, or sections of the compiler runtime.
 However the idea is you should build your code with nothing extra added by default, and only add things back in that are also freestanding.*

 In a freestanding environment, we should assume nothing.
 That includes the standard library (as it requires os support to work).
 Our program will also need a special linker script in order to run properly, since the linker wont know where to start the program.
-Linker scripts are expanded on below, as well as in their own section.
+Linker scripts are expanded on below, as well as in their own chapter.

 Both C and C++ have several freestanding headers.
 The common ones are `stdint.h`, `stddef.h` for C/C++, and `utility` and `type_traits` for C++.
 There are a few others, and compiler vendors will often supply extra freestanding headers.
 GCC and Clang provide ones like `cpuid.h` as a helper for x86 cpuid functions, for example.